 Workplace culture is the shared attitude, assumptions and values of every individual that makes up an organisation.
 Organisations that foster a positive workplace culture reap the benefits of high employee morale, increased productivity, employee retention and improves teamwork and collaboration.

 A strong, engaged team who are able to successfully collaborate and share their talents are the key to success, as they will consistently be looking for new ways to improve and innovate.
 Teams with high employee engagement rates are 21% more productive than those with low engagement.
 In fact, according to the Mckinsey Global Institute, in the organisation as a whole, productivity improves by 20-25% when employees feel connected.

-So, how do you build a positive culture of collaboration within your team?
+So, how do you motivate your team and in turn build a positive culture of collaboration?
 How do you ensure they feel engaged and connected?
 Here are four places to start:

 1. Encourage a team of life-long learners